Book your travel vaccinations online

 What is tick-borne encephalitis?

-TBE is a viral infection that is predominantly transmitted through the bite of an infected Ixodes tick.
+TBE is a virus infection transmitted through the bite of an infected Ixodes tick.

 What are the symptoms of tick-borne encephalitis?